raajeshmenghwar/wazuh-soc-siem-solution/network-monitoring/suricata-ids-integration.md

   </localfile>
 </ossec_config>

+restart the wazuh-manager
+sudo systemctl restart wazuh-manager

-So now let's check that our system are working fine check the suricata status systemctl status suricata - must be running
+So now let's check that our system are working fine check the suricata status sudo systemctl status suricata - must be running

+You can also check the status of wazuh-dashborad manager and indexer also systemctl status wazuh-manager wazuh-dashboard wazuh-indexer

 Step 3: Simulate Attack using Kali Linux
 On Kali Linux terminal, run a SYN scan: